shafnasir/MyPlanBook/doc/sprint3/PB.md

 **Priority: Low**

 ## Database: THEB-43
-As a user of My Plan Book, I want to have my basic log in data stored and be accessible each time I log in to My Plan Book.
+As a user of My Plan Book, I want to have my data stored and be accessible each time I log in to My Plan Book.

 **Criteria of Satisfaction**
+- Be able to access inputted data for each planner even after logging out and logging back in
-- Have user's created account saved so that they can log in again and see their account information
+- Have user's created account saved so that they can log in again and see their account information and planner data

 **Story Points Estimate: 8**